Carter's Army

 Carter's Army is a 1970 American made-for-television war drama film starring a host of prominent African-American film actors, including Richard Pryor, Rosey Grier, Robert Hooks, Billy Dee Williams and Moses Gunn.
 The film originally aired as an ABC Movie of the Week on January 27, 1970.

 The film would be released on DVD under the title Black Brigade.

 Plot

-A redneck officer (Stephen Boyd) is put in charge of a squad of all black troops charged with the mission of securing an important hydro dam in Nazi Germany.
+A redneck officer is put in charge of a squad of all black troops charged with the mission of securing an important hydro dam in Nazi Germany.
 Their failure would delay the Allied advance into Germany, thus prolonging the war.
 These African-Americans had been relegated to cleaning latrines and therefore have little real military training, but Captain Beau Carter has no choice.
 He leads the rag-tag unit to secure the dam and the men reveal themselves as heroic.